-Highest Sand Dunes in Europe
+Highest moving sand dunes in Europe

 The site between the Baltic Sea and Curonian Lagoon means that you can be mercilessly blown away by the wind at the west coast, while on the other you can enjoy some warm sunbathing.
 The beaches are really nice and totally unspoiled.